 Employees

-Last but not least, the employee is the one who works for a company on a regular basis.
-He or she gets employed according to the local law and the company is responsible for keeping compliance.
+Finally, the employee is the one who works for a company on a regular basis.
+He or she gets employed according to the local law, and the company is responsible for keeping compliance.

 In this model, the employee is at the employer's full disposal.
 On the other hand, though, it is heaviest when it comes to the paperwork and overall organization.